fengalin/raspdac-on-osmc/README.md

 #### Option 2: manual installation
 I assume you use a Unix-like operating system.
-1. Download the compressed image
-Click the **Disk images** button and scroll down to the latest release for Raspeberry Pi 2/3.
+1. Download the compressed image: click the **Disk images** button and scroll down to the latest release for Raspeberry Pi 2/3.

-2. Extract the image
+2. Extract the image:
 Cd to the directory where you downloaded the compressed image and issue the following command:
 ```
     $ gunzip OSMC_TGT_rbp2_20170615.img.gz
 ```

-3. Prepare the SDCard
-Insert the SDCard in your installation host and figure out which device it is associated to.
+3. Prepare the SDCard: insert the SDCard in your installation host and figure out which device it is associated to.
 If the OS auto-mounted the partitions, unmount them.
 E.g.:
 ```
     $ unmount /dev/sdb1